 8. Cookies and Website Analytics

-Our website uses cookies and similar technologies to understand how visitors find and use Keepsake Family History, so we can improve the site and the way we communicate with people who have asked to hear from us.
+Our website and app use cookies and similar technologies to understand how visitors find and use Keepsake Family History, so we can improve the site and app and the way we serve account holders and subscribers.

 No analytics or tracking cookies are set until you click "Accept" on the cookie banner shown on your first visit.
 If you click "Decline", no analytics cookies are set.
 You can change your decision at any time by clearing your browser's site data for keepsakefamilyhistory.com, or by managing cookies through your browser settings.